yeswedev-team/auto-composer-update/README.md

           "guzzlehttp/guzzle": "^7.8"
         }
       }
 }
 ```

-- Add the 'WP_CURRENT_PATH', 'GIT_REPOSITORY', 'GIT_BRANCH' and 'API_UPDATE_WORDPRESS' environment variable, which points to the path of the WordPress project
+2. Add the `WP_CURRENT_PATH`, `GIT_REPOSITORY`, `GIT_BRANCH` and `API_UPDATE_WORDPRESS` environment variable, which points to the path of the WordPress project
-- In your WordPress configuration, please ensure that these 2 lines are present.

-`Config::define('AUTOMATIC_UPDATER_DISABLED', false);`
-`Config::define('FS_METHOD', 'direct');`
+3. In your WordPress configuration, check if the presence of `Config::define('AUTOMATIC_UPDATER_DISABLED', false);` and `Config::define('FS_METHOD', 'direct');`
+4. Go to back-office and enable the plugin.
+5. Wait for WordPress Automatic Updater or use CLI to trigger it : `wp eval 'do_action("wp_maybe_auto_update");'`

+## Help

+When the update fail, WordPress may add a '.lock' into the wp_options table, normally it will expire before the next trigger of the WordPress Automatic Updater, but you can also remove it manually : `DELETE FROM 'wp_options' WHERE 'option_name' LIKE '%.lock%';` to be sure.